huijing/personal-website/content/about.md

 With blood, sweat and tears!
 Nah, I'm just kidding.

-*Update: major migration from Jekyll to Hugo which took X days during the COVID-19 pandemic.*
+*Update: major migration from Jekyll to Hugo which took 3 days during the COVID-19 pandemic.*

 This is a ~~[Jekyll](http://jekyllrb.com/)~~ [Hugo](https://gohugo.io/) site, hosted on ~~[GitHub Pages](https://pages.github.com/)~~ [Netlify](https://www.netlify.com/).
 It was ~~built~~ migrated after months of procrastination and hours upon hours of ~~pressing ⌘-⇧-R, resizing windows~~ ploughing through documentation, googling and of course, actual coding.
 This site is a constant work-in-progress as I add tweaks, features and content.